fastrgv/RufasSlider/README.md

 	* cd bin/w64/
 	* wine rufaslid.exe

+**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the "padsp" command:  "padsp <exe-name>".**

 ----------------------------------------------------------------
 ### Advice
 Most of these apps use SDL2, which is pretty extravagent with system memory.
-The selection program "rufaslid" uses lots of system memory.
+The selection program "rufaslid" uses some system memory too.
 You can economize by simply running your favorite puzzle directly from the command line, thusly:
 EG1 (linux) : cd bin/gnu; rush